indrimuska/jquery-editable-select/README.md

 ### onCreate

-Fired when the input is intializated.
+Fired when the input is intialized.

 ```javascript
 $('#editable-select').editableSelect({